 if you try diving in Mexico and more specifically Cancún, you will see the museum park of 450 life-size permanent sculptures made by Jason Taylor.
 This underwater park has created a rocky structure that is also suitable for coral life and attracts divers to this place.

 The Pietà in St. Peter’s Basilica in Vatican City

 The Mourning Virgin or The Pieta of the Renaissance was made by Michelangelo.
 It is perhaps one of famous sculptures in the world when it comes to Italian arts.
 The French Cardinal Jean de Billers ordered it for his tomb.
 Then it was taken to St. Peter’s Church, where it is still located.
 It shows Christ after the crucifixion and being lowered into the arms of Mary, and it is 1.74 meters long and 1.95 meters wide.
 This statue was carved from marble and is the only work of Michelangelo who personally signed it.

 The Mother Russia statue is one of famous sculptures in the world in Mamayev Kurgan in Volgograd, Russia, commemorating the Battle of Stalingrad.
 When the monument was built in 1967, it was the tallest statue in the world at 85 meters tall.
 His figure is 52 meters and his sword is 33 meters high.
 There are two hundred steps, symbolizing the two hundred days of the Battle of Stalingrad, from the bottom of the hill to the monument.

 Man Attacked by Babies in Norway

-Norway offers tourists the largest park sculpture in the world, built by just one person.
+Norway offers tourists one of the largest and famous sculptures in the world, in a public park, built by just one person.
 Named the “Man Attacked by Babies”, the statue is one of Norway’s most important tourist attractions and was built in Oslo’s Vigeland Park.